 “…and founded by the Adorers of the Blood of Christ…” We are grateful to the Adorers of the Blood of Christ (ASCs) for not only founding the university but also for continuing to be engaged with students on campus and in the classrooms.
 These dedicated religious women show their passion for service in the way they minister throughout the Wichita community as well as in their worldwide footprint of service to the most in need.
 Their example of service inspires the university community to complete over 250,000 service hours annually.
-Our founding order’s mission is so ingrained in our university’s mission that we are proud to say Newman University has been recognized on the President’s Higher Education Community Service Honor Roll six of the past seven years.
+Our founding order’s mission is so ingrained in our university’s mission that we are proud to say Newman University was recognized on the President’s Higher Education Community Service Honor Roll six of the last seven years it was awarded.

 Catholic Spiritual Development